This article was originally published on 14 February 2023. It was last updated on 23 May 2023.

 - The proportion of female and male workers in each quartile pay band

-- The pay gaps between “categories of workers” (i.e., workers performing the same work or work of equal value)
+- The pay gaps between “categories of workers” (i.e., workers performing the same work or work of equal value), calculated from both base pay and complementary and variable pay

 For the requirement on public pay reporting, what’s unexpected is that it includes complementary or variable components of compensation such as: